xying21/ckb_sdk/docs/introduction/overview.md

 ## Decentralization Roadmap

-We provide a solid roadmap to evolve the Godwoken network step in step from half-decentialization to fully-decentialization.
+We provide a solid roadmap to evolve the Godwoken network step by step from semi-decentialization to fully-decentialization.

 - **Stage 1 (initial lauch)**: The whole network has one sequencer to sort transactions.
-The developers can run their own Godwoken nodes in the readonly mode and watch the on-chain rollup transactions to compute and verify the rollup global state.
+Developers can run their own Godwoken nodes in the readonly mode and watch the on-chain rollup transactions to compute and verify the rollup global state.

 - **Stage 2**: The network will introduce permission-less challenger node, everyone can run their Godwoken nodes in challenger mode.
-If the sequencer commits an invalid state, then, a challenging will be automatically processed by a random Godwoken node (it depends on which node send the challenging first).
-If the challenging is successed, then the sequencer will lose staked assets on layer1 and the rollup's state will be reverted.
+If the sequencer commits an invalid state, then, a challenging will be automatically processed by a random Godwoken node (depending on which node sends the challenging first) .
+If the challenging has successed, then the sequencer will lose staked assets on layer1 and the rollup's state will be reverted.

-- **Stage 3**: The nerwork will introduce permission-less full node, multiple sequencers mechanism will be investigated and explored.
+- **Stage 3**: The nerwork will introduce permission-less full node, multiple sequencer mechanism will be investigated and explored.

 ## References